okjon/jekyll-theme-chirpy/tabs/about.md

 <br clear="left"/>

-I write, prayers, poems, and prose, sometimes.
+I write prayers, poems, and prose, sometimes.

 I go by various names, but you can call me Jon.